 - emptying your pockets into a tray

-- taking off your shoes, coat, belt, gloves or hat
+- taking off your shoes, coat, gloves, hat or belt

-- walking through a archway detector or being checked with a handheld scanner
+- walking through an archway detector or being checked with a handheld scanner

 If you’re wearing a head covering for religious or cultural reasons, you can ask for it to be checked with a handheld scanner so you do not have to take it off.